catalystcommunity/documentation/explanation/infrastructure.md

 ## The three highest level environments

 When considering high level environments, it's about blast radius and customer data access.
 A key to thinking in Cloud Native is not to name things.
 Conceptually, any time you run something, there is only the version of the thing and the data it runs against.
 Those are the lego bricks we have.
-You could potentailly run 3 different versions of a thing against the same data.
+You could potentially run 3 different versions of a thing against the same data.

 If you name something "dev" and "staging" these may have meaning to you, but they are incorrect to others.
 Instead, we want to think about the purpose of a run and keep things ephemeral as much as possible.